 Similar to trousers, tops also have a specific way of being laid out.
 Any shirt with sleeves is required to have the sleeves folded up and away from the garment.
 The purpose, like trousers, is to expose an important measurement area.
 In the case of shirts this would be the underarm seam location.
 This location is important to properly measure the chest/bust and waist on a shirt or blouse.

 What Special Equipment Is Required To Use Capture?

-The beauty of mobile app tools is no special equipment is required.
-This is also the case with Capture.
+The beauty of mobile apps is no special equipment is required.
 If you have clothes in your closet and a cellphone with a camera, you’re in business.

 Often people will ask if a special surface is needed to place the garment on.
 Or if they should use a table instead of the floor.
 The answer is which ever is easiest for you.
 For most using Capture at home, placing a garment on the floor is the route they choose.
 Though a variety of options are available for those using Capture at an office or warehouse.

 To make sure you receive the best measurement results, Tailored recommends photographing garments on a contrasting background that is one solid color.
 Surfaces with patterns or lines may throw off the measurement accuracy.